GlebBatykov/minerva/README.md

 When creating an endpoint in `Minerva` using the optional parameter `authOptions`, you can set cookie authorization settings for this endpoint.

-Cookie authorization settings are set using the `Cookie Auth Options` class, the very existence of an instance of the `CookieAuthOptions` class will assume that the user has successfully passed authentication.
+Cookie authorization settings are set using the `CookieAuthOptions` class, the very existence of an instance of the `CookieAuthOptions` class will assume that the user has successfully passed authentication.

 Example of creating an endpoint with the specified cookie authorization settings: